Table of Contents

-If you always use Audacity to edit recordings or create audios files, we'd like to offer 3 practical and useful tips to help you protect Audacity recordings.
+If you always use Audacity to edit recordings or create audio files, we'd like to offer 3 practical and useful tips to help you protect Audacity recordings.
 Let's see the details:

 # 1. Manually Locate and Copy Saved Audacity Recordings

 Step 1.
-Prepare a secure location on PC or an empty external storage device, connecting to PC.
+Prepare a secure location on the PC or an empty external storage device, connecting to the PC.

 Step 2.
 Locate saved Audacity files on PC: